-Notes to the financial statements for the year ended 31 December 2019 (Currency : Indian Rupees in lakhs)
+Notes to the financial statements for the period ended 31 December 2022 b.

-Financial instruments - Fair values and risk management (continued) b.
 Interest rate risk

+(Currency : Indian Rupees in lakhs)

+Financial instruments - Fair values and risk management (continued)

 Interest rate risk can be either fair value interest rate risk or cash flow interest rate risk.
 Fair value interest rate risk is the risk of changes in fair values of fixed interest bearing investments because of fluctuations in the interest rates.
 Cash flow interest rate risk is the risk that the future cash flows of floating interest bearing investments will fluctuate because of fluctuations in the interest rates.